poojavinod100/SmogDetection/README.md

 22/7/19:20 images uploaded to Smog folder, 20 images uploaded to Clear folder

 23/7/19:20 new images uploaded to Smog folder, 20 new images uploaded to Clear folder

+24/7/19:20 new images uploaded to Smog folder, 20 new images uploaded to Clear folder